particle-iot/docs/src/content/en/photon/connect.md

 We're going to install the Particle CLI on your computer.
 If you already have node.js installed, you can skip to [this step](#/connect/#install-cli).

 ####Installing Node.js
-Go to the [node.js website](https://nodejs.org/download) and download the OSX installer.
+The Particle CLI is most stable on the 10.38 version of Node.js.
+To use the CLI, download the [10.38 version of the OS X installer](http://nodejs.org/dist/v0.10.38/node-v0.10.38.pkg).

 Launch the installer and follow the instructions to install node.js.